Kansas City Royals

 Trends Favoring The Over Hits Runs and RBIs Prop

-Mark Canha has primarily hit in the back-half of the batting order this season (100% of the time), but he is projected to bat 5th in the batting order in this game.
+Mark Canha has primarily hit in the back-half of the batting order this season (67% of the time), but he is projected to hit 4th on the lineup card in this matchup.

-Kauffman Stadium sits at the 4th-highest elevation among all parks.
-High elevation tends to lead to higher offensive output.
+Kauffman Stadium sits at the 4th-highest elevation among all major league parks.
+High elevation often leads to more offense.

-Hitting from the opposite that Cade Povich throws from, Mark Canha will have an advantage today.
+Batting from the opposite that Garrett Crochet throws from, Mark Canha will have an edge today.

-Home field advantage typically bolsters batter metrics in all categories, and Mark Canha will hold that advantage in today's matchup.
+Home field advantage typically improves batter metrics across the board, and Mark Canha will hold that advantage in today's game.

 Trends Favoring The Under Hits Runs and RBIs Shots Prop

-Out of all the teams on the slate today, the 3rd-strongest infield defense belongs to the Baltimore Orioles.
+Out of every team playing today, the 2nd-strongest infield defense belongs to the Boston Red Sox.

 Mark Canha is projected to have 1.6 Hits Runs and RBIs in today's game.